 Friday, May 23, 2014 9:35 AM

-Donald Arthur Qualey was born September 15, 1933, in Spring Grove to Arthur and Gladys (Vick) Qualey.
+Donald Arthur Qualey of Fargo, N.D., and formerly of Spring Grove, was born Sept.
+15, 1933, in Spring Grove to Arthur and Gladys (Vik) Qualey.

 Don married Janis Price in 1989.
-Janis has two sons, Kevin and Kraig.
+Janis has two sons; Kevin and Kraig.
 Don and Janis loved their time with their children and grandchildren.
 They loved animals and never passed up an opportunity to say hi, pet, and feed them.
-They probably have the best-fed squirrels in the area.
+They probably had the best-fed squirrels in the area.

 Don liked to fish along with spending time with friends and family.
 He loved his children and grandchildren more than he could express and wished that his health conditions would have allowed him to spend more time with them.
 His eyes would light up and his smile would show his happiness whenever they were around.

 Don died the morning of Friday, May 9, 2014, at Villa Maria Nursing Home, with his wife, Jan, by his side, after a long and courageous battle with health issues.
 He worked hard to regain his strength, never giving up hope that his health would improve.

 Don is survived by his wife, Janis; four children, Scott, Naomi, Mark and Cory; Janis’s children, Kevin and Kraig; grandchildren, Amanda, Michael, Kayla, Taylor, Kai and Ian; sister, Evelyn; brother, Arnold; numerous nieces and nephews; and many other family and friends who will dearly miss him.

 Don was preceded in death by his parents, Arthur and Gladys; brother, Norvin; first wife, Donabell; and grandson, Kyle Michael Schaffer.